rebelsky/csc207b/_labs/generics.md

 g.
 Check your answer experimentally.

 h.
-Revise the `short` predicate so that it takes an object as a parameter, converts it to a string, and sees if it has fewer than five characters.
+Create a new `SmallObject` predicate whose `hold` method takes an object as a parameter, converts it to a string, and sees if that string has fewer than five characters.
 Do you expect that new predicate to work with the updated `strings`?

 i.
 Check your answer experimentally.